MaxraySavage/Hugo-Blog/content/posts/PEMDAS-from-scratch.md

 ![PEMDAS diagram](/pemdas-diagram.png)

 So the multiplication and division happen in the same tier and the addition and subtraction happen in the same tier.
 Most of these operators are evaluated from left to right.
 However, exponents are tricky!
-They are ***[right associative](https://en.wikipedia.org/wiki/Associative_property)*** which means that, within a sequence of exponents, we should evaluate the rightmost pair first.
+Exponents are ***[right associative](https://en.wikipedia.org/wiki/Associative_property)*** which means that, within a sequence of exponents, we should evaluate the rightmost pair first.

 In pseudocode, the PEMDAS algorithm looks like